Ignatius Brianchaninov

-Saint Ignatius Brianchaninov (born Dmitry Alexandrovich Brianchaninov; Дмитрий Александрович Брянчанинов; 15 February 1807 – 30 April 1867) was a bishop and theologian of the Russian Orthodox Church.
+Ignatius Brianchaninov or Ignaty Brianchaninov (born Dmitry Alexandrovich Brianchaninov; Дмитрий Александрович Брянчанинов; 15 February 1807 – 30 April 1867) was a bishop and theologian of the Russian Orthodox Church.
 He stands out as one of the greatest Eastern Orthodox patristic writers of the nineteenth century.

 He was glorified (canonized) as a saint by the 1988 meeting of the Local Council of the Russian Orthodox Church.
 His relics are preserved at the ancient Tolga Monastery on the Volga River near Yaroslavl.

 Life and work

 Dmitry Bryanchaninov was born in the manor of Pokrovskoye to one of the wealthiest landowning families of the Governorate of Vologda.
 He was educated at Main Military Engineering School in St. Petersburg.

 Although successful in his studies, he was deeply dissatisfied with the lay life and turned to a life of prayer.
 In 1827 he fell seriously ill and left the army on this ground.
 He began pursuing a monastic vocation and in 1831 took monastic vows and received the monastic name of Ignatius.
 He was ordained a priest shortly afterwards.
 He rose rapidly to the rank of archimandrite and at the age of 26 was appointed superior of the Maritime Monastery of St. Sergius in St. Petersburg.
 In 1857, Ignatius was consecrated Bishop of the Caucasus and the Black Sea, but he retired only four years later to the Nikolo-Babayevsky Monastery on the Volga to devote himself to spiritual writing.

 He wrote a large amount of material, mostly about the spiritual life and prayer.
 Only a small portion of his writing has been translated into English.
-Although his writing was intended primarily for monks, his works are highly recommended for lay Christians by leading Orthodox figures such as Father Thomas Hopko.
+Although his writing was intended primarily for monks, his works are highly recommended for lay Christians by leading Orthodox figures such as Thomas Hopko.